Director of Instruction

 Preetinder is a District Behaviour Specialist in Surrey School District, with a focus on ABA and Autism, and is a Board Certified Behaviour Analyst (BCBA).

 She is a Ph.D.
-Candidate in Developmental Psychology and Education, Early Learning cohort, at the University of Toronto (OISE) and holds the appointment of Adjunct Professor in the Department of Educational and Counselling Psychology, and Special Education, at the University of British Columbia.
+Candidate in Developmental Psychology and Education, Early Learning cohort, at the University of Toronto (OISE) and holds the appointment of Adjunct Professor in the Department of Educational and Counselling Psychology, and Inclusive Education, at the University of British Columbia.

 Kathryn Theroux, MS, BCBA, is a Board-Certified Behavior Analyst with a Master of Science in Applied Psychology from Long Island University.
 Kathryn provides behaviour consultation to school-aged children with Autism Spectrum Disorder and their families and supervises graduate students pursuing national certification.